 Here’s a quick look at what makes the Chase Freedom Unlimited® Card one of the best cash back credit cards available:

 - Unlimited 1.5% Cash Back – With the Chase Freedom Unlimited® Card, you’ll never have to worry about rotating categories or bonuses.
-This card earns an unlimited 1.5% cash back on all purchases.
+After earning the HUGE 3% cash back your first year, this card still earns an unlimited 1.5% cash back on all purchases after that.

 - Intro 0% APR on Purchases & Balance Transfers – The Chase Freedom Unlimited® offers an introductory 0% APR on purchases and balance transfers made within the first 15 months of opening the account.
 Balance transfers are subject to a balance transfer fee of 5% or $5, whichever is greater.